 Cloud believes Rufus is responsible for the attack by Kadaj and the others, but Rufus doesn’t discuss the matter.
 He says that what remains of the Shinra Electric Power company owes the world to make up for its mistakes, and tells Cloud about their investigation at the Northern Cave, saying they found nothing there and that Cloud can “relax,” knowing that Sephiroth is gone for good.
 However, he says that Kadaj (whom he identifies by name) and his brothers were at Northern Cave and attacked Tseng and Elena.
 Rufus wants to hire Cloud as a mercenary to deal with Kadaj, but Cloud refuses, saying “I’m a delivery boy now.”

-Rufus says some more, even an off-hand title drop for On the Way to a Smile, and Cloud seems almost ready to change his mind before Reno accidentally shouts “Together we can rebuild Shinra!”
+Rufus says some more, even an off-hand title drop for On the Way to a Smile, and Cloud seems almost ready to change his mind before Reno accidentally shouts, “Together we can rebuild Shinra!”
 Cloud storms off.

 Kadaj complains that the “guest of honour” is missing for the Reunion, and explains that he and his brothers need Jenova’s original cells to be complete again.
 When Rufus asks what Kadaj means, Kadaj oddly kneels, initially making me suspect that he’s talking about Rufus!
 But a moment later, he raises his head in such a way that Rufus sees that he resembles Sephiroth, which is apparently enough of an explanation to help Rufus catch his meaning.
 By the way, while the name never appears in the film, Kadaj, Yazoo and Loz are referred to behind-the-scenes as “the Remnants of Sephiroth.”
 It probably won’t surprise anyone if I spoil that his “guest of honour” is supposed to be Cloud.

 Cutting back to the church with Tifa and Marlene, Loz kicks in the door and starts shouting about Mother.
 Long story short, he and Tifa get into a fight to a piano remix of the game’s original battle theme, Loz using some electric weapons attached to his arm to deal extra damage.
 It’s here where one of the most frequent critiques of this film first become obvious: this fight is happening for virtually no reason and it adds little to the plot.
-As we go on, the film will continue to string together action scenes, and while I wouldn’t go so far as to say the plot is simply an excuse for the action as some have done (goodness knows Tetsuya Nomura takes his plots seriously), the action still very much eclipses the plot what little plot does exist.
+As we go on, the film will continue to string together action scenes, and while I wouldn’t go so far as to say the plot is simply an excuse for the action as some have done (goodness knows Tetsuya Nomura takes his plots seriously), the action still very much eclipses what little plot that does exist.

-Tifa wins the fight and, to compliment the use of battle music, we hear the victory music as a cell phone ring tone, which is hilarious and cleverly done!
+Tifa wins the fight and, to compliment the use of battle music, we hear the victory music as a cell phone ring tone, which is hilarious and cleverly done if you know the reference!
 But we quickly learn that this isn’t Tifa’s ring tone but Loz’s, and he stands back up as though nothing happened and answers it.
 Whoever is on the other end tells Loz to “bring the girl,” and Loz swiftly knocks Tifa out with his electricity.
 But just as he’s about to kill her, we see that Marlene has managed to open the secure trunk for earlier, and it turns out the trunk is full of Materia – presumably the party’s Materia, left over from the end of FFVII.
 Not knowing how to use the stuff, Marlene chucks one at Loz, and while this draws his attention away from Tifa and saves her life, Loz kidnaps Marlene and takes the valuable trunk.

 We cut to Denzel in Edge, and discover that he is rounding up stigmatic children, including Denzel.